[LEGACY] Compressing a Model to FP16¶

-Optionally all relevant floating-point weights can be compressed to
+By default, when IR is saved all relevant floating-point weights are compressed to

 It results in creating a “compressed